freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/accessibility-quiz/part-004.md

 # --description--

-Another important `meta` tag for accessibility and SEO is the `description` tag.
+Another important `meta` tag for accessibility and SEO is the `description` definition.
 The value of the `content` attribute is used by search engines to provide a description of your page.

 Add a `meta` tag with the `name` attribute set to `description`, and give it a useful `content` attribute.